kos-lang/kos/doc/tutorial.md

     var one_thousand  = 1e3;  // 1*10^3
     var one_hundredth = 1e-2; // 1*10^-2

 Operations on numbers
 ---------------------

-The following artithmetic operators are available for numeric types:
+The following binary artithmetic operators are available for numeric types:

 * `+` add
 * `-` subtract